-Summary: Was Jesus simply a good man, prophet, teacher, or religious leader?
+Summary: Is Jesus God?
+Or was Jesus simply a good man, prophet, teacher, or religious leader?
 No, he was much more than a man.
-He was—and is—also God.
+Jesus was—and is—also God.
 This Bible study quotes many verses that show us that Jesus is God.
 The divinity of Jesus is one of the foundational truths of the Christian faith and is key to our reconciliation with God.

-Summary: Jesus was more than a good man, prophet, teacher, or leader.
-He was, and is, God.
+Summary: Is Jesus God?
+Or was he simply a good man, prophet, teacher, or leader?
+Jesus was—and is—God.

-I didn’t understand this as I grew up.
+(I didn’t understand this as I grew up.
 I was raised in a non-Christian home.
-It wasn’t until I was in my twenties that I was “born again” and began to read the Bible.
-Here are some of the verses that helped me understand that Jesus is God:
+It wasn’t until I was in my twenties that I was “born again” and began to read the Bible and learn about Jesus.)

 “I and the Father are one.” … “We are not stoning you for any of these,” replied the Jews, “but for blasphemy, because you, a mere man, claim to be God.”
 (John 10:30, 33)